muba991/myappsample/README.md

-# Modelling and Optimization with Python
+# Modelling and Optimization with Python (Anaconda)